About the Alaska Forum

 The Alaska Forum now operates an Environmental Technician Apprenticeship Program, the Green Star Program, and provides Solid Waste Training and online courses.

-We work with agencies, businesses and non-profit organizations in a spirit of cooperation to ensure that environmental issues and concerns can be addressed with an understanding of the diversity of perspectives and a fundamental educational background of the available science, techonology, knowledge and Alaskan experiences.
+We work with agencies, businesses and non-profit organizations in a spirit of cooperation to ensure that environmental issues and concerns can be addressed with an understanding of the diversity of perspectives and a fundamental educational background of the available science, technology, knowledge and Alaskan experiences.

 The Alaska Forum is an Equal Opportunity Provider and Employer.